amazon-archives/data-pipeline-samples/README.md

 #          @ShellCommandActivity_HelloWorld_2015-07-19T22:48:  2015-07-19T22:48:34

 ```
+##Examine the contents of the samples/helloworld/helloworld.json file to understand what's going on.

 ##Disclaimer
 The samples in this repository are meant to help users get started with Data Pipeline.
 They may not be sufficient for production environments.
 Users should carefully inspect code samples before running them.